-When you’re choosing the best deck stain, you’ll be presented with a question.
-Oil vs. water based deck stain – which is better?
-How do you choose between an oil vs water based deck stain?
+When you’re choosing the best deck stain, you’ll inevitably run into this question: how do you choose between an oil vs water based deck stain?

 The decision you make here is key and influences how much time and effort you’ll need for application, how durable your stain is, and what kind of ongoing maintenance will be required.

-You might be wondering what the difference is and why you should care.
+So what the difference is and why you should care?

 Each stain has distinct advantages and disadvantages.
 Generally speaking, water based stains last longer than oil based stains.
 Evaluate your expectations and your commitment to stain application and upkeep before you make your decision.